sercrod/sercrod/docs/reference/core-concepts.md

   - `*print` writes plain text.
   - `*compose` writes HTML.
   - `*textContent` and `*innerHTML` are synonyms for the above output behaviors.
-- **Filters**: Nablla applies built-in filters at well-defined points:
+- **Filters**: Sercrod applies built-in filters at well-defined points:
   - `text`, `html`, and `placeholder` for text interpolation and content output.
   - `attr` for attribute values.
   - `style` for style objects or strings.